To Nurture Organizational Learning, Be a Learner. Show More Than Tell.

 In our conversation last week, I was reminded how evaluators can feel tensions around: having our training and expertise valued, wanting to maintain impartiality, and trying to be efficient and scientific.
 So, a few questions came up about how my 10 tactics bump up against these feelings and experiences.

 Without getting into the weeds, I believe there are ways to balance these concerns.
 Of course, I want my own expertise to be valued, and I’ve experienced times when I’ve felt disrespected and disempowered.
-The solution, in my opinion, is not to double-down on “I’m the expert.” (and sadly, sometimes the solution is to walk away).
-Ultimately, without relationships and empathy and honoring the expertise of our communities and colleagues, our science will be bad (or insert expletive of your choice).
+The solution, in my opinion, is not to double-down on “I’m the expert” (and sadly, sometimes the solution is to walk away).
+Ultimately, without relationships and empathy and honoring the expertise of our communities and colleagues, our science will be bad.
 If we aren’t measuring the right things, using the right language, in ways that make sense for the context and people involved, without meaning-making and interpreting findings together, then our methods will lack validity, clarity, and utility---we may have “faux” rigor.
 We’ll continue to perpetuate inequities, and we’ll lose out on the opportunity to learn ourselves and enjoy our work.
 There are many cases when “starting slow to go fast” makes sense in evaluation---if we spend time up front, getting on the same page and buy-in with our involved colleagues and communities, we can set up processes and collect data that are more efficient, effective, complete, and meaningful than if we don’t.

 Learning to ride a bike as adult—something I feel vulnerable sharing, and something I want to get back to.